baehyunsol/engine/mdxts/articles/Browser-Compatibility.md

 ## Browsers

 I must include 3 major browsers: firefox, chrome and safari.
 I only tested on PC, not mobile.
-Since each browser uses the same engine for both platforms, the compatibility issue between two must be minor.
+Since each browser uses the same engine for both platforms, the compatibility issue between the two must be minor.
 I didn't include the Edge browser because it uses the Chrome's engine.
 I excluded Samsung Internet, Brave and many other browsers for the same reason.

 I also tested on minor *or* outdated browsers: IE, [Ladybird], [Servo] and [NetSurf].
 They all use their own engine, all built from scratch.